-- Distributed a joint letter on the EU ETS Review and Carbon Border Adjustment Mechanism "A sustainable and just transition pathway for industry and workers" (December 2021). - Shared a joint letter on the "Revision of the Regulation 1013/2006 on Waste Shipments" (July 2021) and conducted follow-up joint meetings with EU policy makers. - Held a joint event "Building an economic and social framework for a successful climate transition by 2050" (April 2021). - Sent a joint letter to the EU Ministers for the Environment ahead of the Environment Council calling for an EU-wide steel action plan and dedicated support from the Recovery Plan and other EU and national schemes (December 2020). - Published a joint press release "industriAll Europe/ EUROFER EU steel safeguard decision could nip European steel recovery in the bud" (June 2020). - Participated in the Commission's EU safeguard consultation including the publication of a joint letter to Commissioner Malmström (March 2019) demanding further measures to safeguard European industry and jobs. - Worked jointly on anti-dumping and anti-subsidy cases emerging during 2019. - Contributed to and jointly supported EUROFER's document Towards an EU Masterplan for a Low-Carbon, Competitive European Steel Value Chain (2018).
+- Drafted a joint paper EU Steel Action Plan to restore steel's competitiveness, and save its green transition as well as steelworkers' jobs across Europe (November 2024). - Sent a joint letter on the EU steel crisis (September 2024). - Shared a joint letter as a follow up of the Clean Transition Dialogue on the Steel Industry to foster its green and just transition (May 2024). - Produced a joint statement European social partners commit to working towards a competitive transition of the European steel sector (November 2023). - Distributed a joint statement Urgent action needed to safeguard the European steel sector and jobs!
+(October 2022). - Sent a joint letter on the Revision of the EU Waste Shipment Regulation (July 2022). - Distributed a joint letter on the EU ETS Review and Carbon Border Adjustment Mechanism "A sustainable and just transition pathway for industry and workers" (December 2021). - Shared a joint letter on the "Revision of the Regulation 1013/2006 on Waste Shipments" (July 2021) and conducted follow-up joint meetings with EU policy makers. - Held a joint event "Building an economic and social framework for a successful climate transition by 2050" (April 2021). - Sent a joint letter to the EU Ministers for the Environment ahead of the Environment Council calling for an EU-wide steel action plan and dedicated support from the Recovery Plan and other EU and national schemes (December 2020). - Published a joint press release "industriAll Europe/ EUROFER EU steel safeguard decision could nip European steel recovery in the bud" (June 2020).